yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_MainClasses.html.md

 #Main Classes

 Here you can find descriptions of some of the main classes and interfaces of cocos2dx-store.
-These classes contain functionality to perform store-related operations, provide you with various storages, and hold the basic assets needed to operate the store.
+These classes contain functionality for store-related operations, provide you with various storages, and hold the basic assets needed to operate the store.

 ##[CCSoomlaStore](https://github.com/soomla/cocos2dx-store/blob/master/Soomla/CCSoomlaStore.h)